Aorta3698/dusk/src/design.md

 ```
 ### `FSV`
 `ST` in-roll sounds like a good idea and `S` doesn't have good letters to partner, so I decided on `FSV` stack for the ring finger.

+If you are concerned about `dv` full scissor, `FSQ` is another option.
 ```
 B F D ~ ~  ~ ~ O U .
 N S T ~ ~  M H A E I